 Views of William T. G. Morton: U.) Morton, detail from Macfadden (1885), How Success is Won.
-V.) Figure 5 in EDD No. 1.
-W.) Legacy attribution of Morton (unverified) – detail of Figure 5 in EDD No. 1.
+V.) Detail of Figure 5 in EDD No. 1, the "reenactment" daguerreotype – misidentified as Morton in historical accounts, but identified by the author/artist as Dalton.
 W.) Detail of frontispiece from Edward Warren (1847) "Some Account of the Letheon: Or, Who is the Discoverer?".

-"Thereupon, Morton, a man of commanding figure and appearance, very erect, and dressed, as he usually was, in a stylish fashion peculiar to himself, consisting of a blue frock-coat with brass buttons, a large and elegant scarf which completely filled up the open front of the waistcoat "gaiter" trousers, etc., and bearing in his hands the instrument already described, came from an adjacent room, and advancing to the operating-table, spoke a few words of encouragement to the patient and instructed her in the method of inhaling."—Daniel Denison Slade.(57 »») |
+"Thereupon, Morton, a man of commanding figure and appearance, very erect, and dressed, as he usually was, in a stylish fashion peculiar to himself, consisting of a blue frock-coat with brass buttons, a large and elegant scarf which completely filled up the open front of the waistcoat "gaiter" trousers, etc., and bearing in his hands the instrument already described, came from an adjacent room, and advancing to the operating-table, spoke a few words of encouragement to the patient and instructed her in the method of inhaling."—Daniel Denison Slade.(57 »»)

 53.)
 Lowry & Lowry (2005); p.
 87, no. 42.
 "There exists in the MGH archives a notation citing an early inscription (preserved on the back of a photograph of the reenactment) that describes the hand on the patient's forehead as belonging to Morton."